RedisLabs/redislabs-docs/content/rs/references/memtier-benchmark.md

 ---
-Title: Benchmark a Redis on Flash enabled database
+Title: Benchmark a Auto Tiering enabled database
-linkTitle: Benchmark Redis on Flash
+linkTitle: Benchmark Auto Tiering
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 aliases: /rs/references/cli-reference/memtier-benchmark/
 ---
-Redis on Flash on Redis Enterprise Software lets you use cost-effective Flash memory as a RAM extension for your database.
+Auto Tiering on Redis Enterprise Software lets you use cost-effective Flash memory as a RAM extension for your database.

 But what does the performance look like as compared to a memory-only database, one stored solely in RAM?